Ardnys/it-isqs-community/README.md

 Is installed as a dev dependency and `.vscode` recommends installing it as an editor plugin.
 Format on save is enabled for a reason.
 Dont write ugly code.

-## Supabase credentials are stored in .env
+## Soup credentials are stored in .env

-App will error if no supabase keys are present.
-Obtain them at `https://supabase.com/dashboard/project/{PROJECT_ID}/settings/api`
+App will error if no soup keys are present.
+Obtain them at `https://soup.com/dashboard/project/{PROJECT_ID}/settings/api`